 As with normal mortgages you will have to pay back the full amount you borrow, the interest, mortgage fees, valuation fees and solicitor fees.
-Click here to read about costs associated with getting a mortgage
+See and read our guide about costs associated with getting a mortgage.

 There are risks for the guarantor if a payment is missed including:

 Being asked to make the repayment.

 Being charged a fee.